EmyCodes/web-blocker/README.md

 ### Linux

 1. Open a terminal.
-2. Type the following command to open the crontab editor:
+2. Type the following command to open the crontab editor (you may use super priviledge):

     ```bash
-    crontab -e
+    sudo crontab -e
     ```

 3. Add the following line to run the script at startup: